 The Techie bits of IRLP Node 6527

 Because of the “experimental” nature of this node, there will most likely be many changes to performance and facilities.
-As of November 2015 it’s a Linux box on an HP “Thin Client” with a 32GB SSD DOM running an IRLP customised version of Debian 7 “Wheezy” and a slightly modded IRLP Ver 2.02 board (we fitted an “Aux 1” switch for use with Dave’s CW id-er).
-“The Box” started life back in 2002 as a Cyrix P150, 64MB ram and a 2GB hdd, running RH9.
+As of May 2021 it’s a Linux box on an HP “Thin Client” with a 32GB SSD DOM running an IRLP customised version of Debian 7 “Wheezy” and an IRLP Ver3 board donated by Mike VK8MA.
+“The Box” started life in Coffs Harbour back in 2002 as a Cyrix P150, 64MB ram and a 2GB hdd, running RH9, using a Ver2.02 board.

-The Tx, powered by a 100W SM PSU is a good-old Australian designed and made, thermostatically controlled computer power-supply-type fan-cooled Philips FM900 and from around the middle of 2009 (when we relocated from Adelaide, half way across the country to Lake Macquarie) was shoving 25 watts or so up a short run of nondescript coax to a mag base mounted 5/8ths vertical sitting on the metal roof of the garage at our rented house, virtually at sea level at Rathmines, so not particularly fantastic DX coverage.
+Originally, the Tx, powered by a 100W SM PSU was a good-old Australian designed and made, thermostatically controlled computer power-supply-type fan-cooled Philips FM900.
+Moving from Coffs Harbour, we stopped for a month or so in South Australia’s Riverland at Barmera and ran the node on the shores of Lake Bonney.
+Then it was off again, down to Adelaide where we had a location about 200M asl with a view across St Vincent Gulf… coverage was excellent.
+Then after yet another move around the middle of 2009 (when we relocated from Adelaide, half way across the country to Lake Macquarie) there was 25 watts or so up a short run of nondescript coax to a mag base mounted 5/8ths vertical sitting on the metal roof of the garage at our rented house, virtually at sea level at Rathmines, so not particularly fantastic DX coverage.

 Another move interstate at the end of 2014 to S.E.
-Queensland, just over the range from the Gold Coast.
-Back to the old 5/8ths antenna until we can pluck up the courage to climb the roof of our Queenslander style house and erect the Butternut!
+Queensland, just over the Tamborine Mountain range inland from the Gold Coast.
+Back to the old 5/8ths antenna which stayed on the roof of our Queenslander style house until we copped a direct hit from a wayward lightning discharge in 2020 which blew the daylights out of the 5/8ths loading coil.
+A couple of weeks later, the Butternut was dusted off and I raised enough courage to climb the roof and erect the big monster!

 Naturally, because this is a simplex node, both sides of the conversation may not be audible to a casual listener.
 There are advantages, but at the expense of (relative to a repeater) limited coverage for the Amateur community at large.